Your Pension and Bankruptcy

 Retirement plans are generally excluded as part of the bankruptcy estate.
 This means that you get to keep your retirement regardless if you file a Chapter 7 bankruptcy or Chapter 13 debt consolidation plan.
 Because retirement plans are not part of the bankruptcy estate then these plans do not come under the control of the bankruptcy trustee.
 If the bankruptcy trustee does not have any authority over the retirement plans, then there is no possible way for the trustee to seize any of these assets to be used to the benefit your unsecured creditors; however, you must still disclose any retirement or pension plans that you have on your bankruptcy schedules.
 Such accounts include educational individual retirement accounts or IRAs, pension and retirement plans that qualify under ERISA, government retirement plans that are either state or federal, and tax-deferred annuity plans.

 In Alabama we use our own state exemptions and not the federal exemptions.
 In a bankruptcy case that our Montgomery bankruptcy lawyers prepare, regardless if it's a Chapter 7 or Chapter 13, we simply list the retirement or pension plan and choose which exemption it would fall.
-Some limitations do vary; however the exceptions to the rule are extremely limited.
-If you have any questions regarding a retirement plan or pension plan, please discuss it in detail with our Montgomery bankruptcy attorneys.
+Some limitations do vary; however, the exceptions to the rule are extremely limited.
+If you have any questions regarding a retirement plan or pension plan, please discuss it in detail with our Montgomery, Selma and Central Alabama bankruptcy attorneys.
 There are many online articles regarding pensions and bankruptcy, but most of these articles only address the pension or retirement plan and what federal exemptions apply.
 Someone who is a resident of Alabama must be careful when reading these articles because Alabama uses its own set of exemption limits.
 Because Alabama uses it’s own exemption laws we must be very careful when we list a retirement or pension plan in a Chapter 7 bankruptcy or Chapter 13 debt consolidation plan.
 These are a few examples of what will be excluded from the Alabama exemptions: an employee stock purchase plan, plans that were improperly funded, plans that do not qualify as retirement plans under any type of identified section of the IRS tax code, and an IRA inherited by someone other than a spouse, plans that have been rolled over into a new fund that is not in compliance with the IRS code, or plans that have previously received unfavorable determination from the Internal Revenue Service.
-However, in three decades of practice we have only seen a handful of retirement plans which would not be exempt under Alabama Law.
+However, in four decades of practice we have only seen a handful of retirement plans which would not be exempt under Alabama Law.